 At CGS, improvements over the years have resulted in a significant decrease in radioactive gaseous emissions.
 As a result, C-14 has become a "principal radionuclide" for the gaseous effluent pathway at CGS.
 The quantity of gaseous C-14 released to the environment is estimated using a C-14 source term scaling factor based on EPRI Technical Report 1021106 and power generation.
-The EPRI report estimates the production of C-14 at approximately 5 Ci/GW ${th}$ - yr for a plant like CGS.
+The EPRI report estimates the production of C-14 at approximately 5 Ci/GW{th} - yr for a plant like CGS.
 This would result in a potential release of 18.1 Ci/yr based on the rated power for CGS.
 The EPRI report also describes the chemical form of the C-14 released as being 95% Carbon Dioxide, which could be incorporated into growing plants during photosynthesis.
-The remainder is assumed to be methane (CH ${4}$ ).
+The remainder is assumed to be methane (CH4).

-Table 3b contains estimates of C-14 radioactivity released in 2019.
-Based on 95% Carbon Dioxide, and assuming that all C-14 generated is released in gaseous effluent, then the total C-14 emission shown in Table 3b is 15.1 Ci.
+Table 3b contains estimates of C-14 radioactivity released in 2020.
+Assuming that all C-14 that is generated is released in the gaseous effluent, then the total C-14 emission shown in Table 3b is 1.69E+01 Ci.
+Of this total C-14 emission, 1.60E+01 Ci is in the form of CO_2 and can be immediately incorporated into vegetation through photosynthesis.
 Estimates of public dose resulting from the C-14 effluent are included in the doses reported in Section 6 of this report.